Tatevik2000/demo-terraform/README.md

 - IAM Roles and policies for ECS Tasks
 - Security Groups for ALBs and ECS tasks
 - 1 DynamoDB table (used by the application)
+- 2 S3 Buckets (used to store assets accessible from within the application)

 ## Application Code